The US Constitution Paraphrased

 Article I § Section 4

 Clause 1: State legislatures may decide when, where, and how to hold elections for their U.S. Senators and Representatives, but Congress may change those rules as needed, except for where to vote for Senators.
-[In 1842, Congress standardized elections across the nation, scheduling Election Day on the Tuesday after the first Monday in November.]
+[In 1842, Congress standardized elections across all the states, scheduling Election Day on the Tuesday after the first Monday in November.]

 Clause 2: Congress must meet at least once a year starting on the first Monday in December unless a law is passed moving it to a different date.
 [The 20th Amendment moved it to January 3.]